 Executive Assistant/Project Coordinator

 Fernanda’s commitment to diversity, multiculturalism, collaboration, and equity is evident in her work.
 She is a dynamic and strategic thinker, a convener, and an experienced administrative professional.
-She is also known as creative and detail-oriented.
+She is also known for her creativity and thoughtful attention to details.
 She aspires to deepen in awareness, humility, tenacity, and grace in her journey of continuing to develop diligent and effective leadership and management capacity – for both local and global work.

-Fernanda is an empathetic individual who endeavors to promote healing and restorative justice.
-Wherever she goes, Fernanda tries to cultivate social change and sustainability, and values justice that is founded in love.
-In her personal life, she considers living out her faith important, and deeply enjoys spending quality time with loved ones.
+Fernanda is an empathetic individual who endeavors to promote social awareness, healing and restorative justice.
+Wherever she goes, Fernanda tries to cultivate constructive change and sustainability, and values justice that is founded in love.
+In her personal life, she considers living out her faith important, and enjoys spending quality time with loved ones, including her pets.
 Her other interests include reading, writing, dancing, running, hiking, traveling, and bringing hope and joy to the world around her.